Caring for newborn hair and skin, including learning how to clean cradle cap, can be daunting. We are here to help!

 Always check with your pediatrician before using anything on baby, including “natural products,” such as oils.
 Remember: this too shall pass!

-For more information on bathing and caring for newborns, check out our Newborn Care classes.
+For more information on bathing and caring for newborns, check out our Newborn Care classes and our new mom’s groups.